-The Bureau of Labor Statistics is the premier research arm of the Department of Labor.
-It collects, analyzes and reports on a wide range of employment, unemployment and price statistics.
+The Bureau of Labor Statistics (BLS) is the premier research arm of the Department of Labor.
+It collects, analyzes, and reports on a range of employment, unemployment, and price statistics.
 These reports are critical aids to taking the pulse of the U.S. economy.

 The general Jobs Report is not as much a leading indicator as the manufacturing jobs report.
 That's because most employers resist layoffs as long as possible.
 They will cut advertising and other expenses before going through the pain of layoffs.
 Manufacturers, on the other hand, must cut shifts if they don't have the work.

-The BLS provides a variety of analyses and reports from the data collected for the Employment Report.
-Here's a summary:
+The BLS provides a variety of analyses and reports from the data collected for the Employment Report, including:

 In addition to national data, the BLS Unemployment Report also breaks down unemployment by state and local regions, as well as comparing the U.S. to ten other countries.

-Another important report is the Consumer Price Index, which measures inflation.
+Another important report from the Bureau of Labor Statistics is the Consumer Price Index, which measures inflation.
 The BLS surveys 23,000 businesses to get price data on 83,000 items.
-This data is rolled-up into important categories, like food, oil and apparel.
+This data is rolled-up into important categories, such as food, oil, and apparel.

-Inflation is important to measure, since it can affect consumer behavior.
+Inflation is important to measure since it can affect consumer behavior.
 If shoppers know that prices will continue to edge up, they will be more likely to buy now when prices are relatively cheaper.
 This stimulates demand, which spurs economic growth.
-However, too much inflation rob families of their ability to buy greater quantities.
+However, too much inflation can reduce consumers' ability to buy greater quantities.
 This can hurt demand, as factories don't need to produce as much.

 If inflation gets out of control, it can turn into hyperinflation, which is when prices rise more than 10%.
 If prices fall too rapidly, this can cause deflation, which can be a greater threat than inflation.
-Why?
 If consumers know prices will fall in the future, they will delay their purchases.
 This will stifle demand, leading to lower factory production and unemployment.
 Companies will continue to lower prices, hoping to get what business there is.
-To find out how the Federal Reserve fights inflation, hyperinflation and deflation, see How the Fed Manages Inflation.

 The BLS also produces these other reports from the CPI data:

-- The Producer Price Index, which highlight costs to manufacturers.
+- The Producer Price Index highlights costs to manufacturers.

-- The Productivity Report, which reports on how the productivity levels of workers.
+- The Productivity Report reports on how the productivity levels of workers.

-- Import and Export Prices, which reports on the prices of imports and exports.
+- Import and Export Prices reports on the prices of imports and exports.

-- Employment Cost Trends, which reports on employee compensation.
+- Employment Cost Trends reports on employee compensation.

-- International Consumer Price Indexes, which measures inflation in some foreign countries.
+- International Consumer Price Indexes measures inflation in some foreign countries.

 How the BLS Affects the U.S. Economy

-- Employment Situation which includes the Unemployment Report, and
+- Employment Situation, which includes the Unemployment Report

 Current BLS Reports